OakCityLabs/Endpoint/README.md

 ### Endpoint Base Class

-The `Endpoint` class wraps all the data to define an network API endpoint, usually a REST endpoint.
+The `Endpoint` class wraps all the data to define a network API endpoint, usually a REST endpoint.
 It is generic over a `Payload`, the type of object returned by the endpoint.
 For example, if you have an endpoint that retrieves information about a restaurant, the `Payload` type would be a `Restaurant`, eg `Resource<Restaurant>`.

 The base `Endpoint` class is an abstract class.
-It defines a common interface and some default behavior, but you should subclass the base class for a particular type of `PayLoad` object.
+It defines a common interface and some default behavior, but has an empty `parse()` routine.
+You should subclass the base class for a particular type of `PayLoad` object.
 The library includes two subclasses  -- [CodableEndpoint](#codableendpoint) and [FileDownloadEndpoint](#filedownloadendpoint).

 #### Initialization